iwantmyname/blog/src/2012/05/zoho-sites-delivers-value-on-custom-domain-setup.md

 {{ template "youtube" "Nj4qBd6vOpk" }}

-Adding Zoho Sites to your domain name from the iWantMyName dashboard is really easy and requires zero technical knowledge.
+Adding Zoho Sites to your domain name from the iwantmyname dashboard is really easy and requires zero technical knowledge.
 Purchase your own web address and [get started with your website today](https://iwantmyname.com/services/website-builder/register-domain-zoho-sites)!